 Smaller admitted bodies may be pooled with the letting employer, provided all parties (particularly the letting employer) agree.
+Employers who left the Fund following the offer of a guarantee from Falkirk, Stirling and Clackmannanshire Councils will have their assets and liabilities pooled with these employers in a 50%/30%/20% proportion.

-Employers who are permitted to enter (or remain in) a pool at the 2017 valuation will normally be advised of the contribution rate which applies to them as a member of the pool only, unless otherwise agreed by the Fund.
+Employers who are permitted to enter (or remain in) a pool at the 2020 valuation will normally be advised of the contribution rate which applies to them as a member of the pool only, unless otherwise agreed by the Fund.